cc-archive/cc-cert-core/index.md

 # Introduction to Creative Commons CORE

+Creative Commons CORE is a learning blueprint for acquiring comprehenive Creative Commons knowledge and skill.
+CORE is for those seeking deep Creative Commons expertise including those who lead and support others in applied use of Creative Commons.
+The comprehensive nature of CORE has breadth and depth.
+Breadth is defined by seven broad modules and their associated learning units.
+Depth is defined by learning objectives within each unit.
+CORE aims to be performance based with learning objectives fulfilled through applied use generating tangible evidence of capability.

+All parts of CORE are Creative Commons licensed including the content, learning activities, and participant outputs.

+CORE is continuously created through remix of existing Open Educational Resources (OER) and participant creation of new OER.

+Creative Commons is a curator of CORE rather than sole creator of CORE.

+CORE learning activities are oriented toward applied use.  with participants demonstrating acquisition of knowledge and skills through personal action and use.

-Creative Commons CORE is meant to capture the full breadth and depth of learning associated with having comprehensive expertise in everything related to Creative Commons.
-CORE certification is seen as something Creative Commons and its global community will take to ensure staff and public representatives have essential Creative Commons knowledge and skills.
-CORE acts as foundational curricula from which specialized Creative Commons certificates can be built.
+CORE is foundational curricula from which specialized Creative Commons certificates can be built.

 CORE has required and optional modules.

 * **Required Modules**
   * [Copyright Basics](core/copyright.md)